nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Cher detects an error in user input for the filter criteria.
     - 1a1.
-Cher shows an error message and provides the correct filter input format.
+Cher shows an error message and shows the correct input format.<br>
-    - 1a2.
-Cher shows correct input format.<br>
       Use case ends.
 * 3a.
 Cher detects an invalid index or indexes outside the filtered list.
     - 3a1.
-Cher displays an error message indicating the invalid indexes.
-    - 3a2.
-Cher shows correct input format.<br>
+Cher shows an error message and shows the correct input format.<br>
       Use case ends.

 #### Use case: UG10 - Mark attendance